franik7/ec2-ai-agent-enhancement/README.md

 - **Manual**
 - You look up the record by **`sys_id`**
 - Fast if you already have the record open
 - You must click around and know the exact Instance you want to bring up
+- Limited customizations and enhancements available

 - **AI Agent**
 - You just give it an **`instance_id`** or **incident number** that you get from the Slack message
+- Further customizations and enhancements available such as embedding the AI Agent access link into Slack message
 - Works in AI Agent chat or Now Assist, no need to open forms
 - Always asks before running a fix to confirm execution
 - Handles bad IDs by directing the user to double-check